ivanprytula/python-interview-prep/snake_path/pages/knowledge-base.md

   that the original contains.
 * A deep copy constructs a new compound object and then, recursively, inserts *copies* into it of the objects found in the original.

 Python's deep copy operation avoids problems (recursive objects, too much data for copy, e.g. administrative data structures) by:

-  a) keeping a table of objects already copied during the current copying pass
+* keeping a table of objects already copied during the current copying pass
-  b) letting user-defined classes override the copying operation or the set of components copied
+* letting user-defined classes override the copying operation or the set of components copied

-  Q:  When to use a tuple vs list vs dictionary in Python?
+#### Q:  When to use a `tuple` vs `list` vs `dictionary` in Python?

-* Use a tuple (immutable) to store a sequence of items that will not change.
+* Use a `tuple` (immutable) to store a sequence of items that will not change.
 Tuples are faster than lists; can be hashed for, e.g. as a key for dictionaries.
-* Use a list (mutable) to store a sequence of items that may change.
+* Use a `list` (mutable) to store a sequence of items that may change.
 Lists are slower than tuples.
-* Use a dictionary when you want to associate pairs of two items.
+* Use a `dict` when you want to associate pairs of two items.

-  Q: What keywords can be used in conjunction with the for keyword? in; break, continue, pass, else
+#### Q: What keywords can be used in conjunction with the `for` keyword?

+    [not] in ..., break, continue, pass, else:

-  The else keyword after for loop specifies a block of code to be executed when the loop is finished normally.
+The `else` keyword after `for` loop specifies a block of code to be executed when the loop is finished normally.

-  Break
+`break`
-  Allows loop termination when some condition is met and the control is transferred to the next statement.
+: Allows loop termination when some condition is met and the control is transferred to the next statement.

-  Continue
+`continue`
-  Allows skipping some part of a loop when some specific condition is met and the control is transferred to the beginning of the loop
+: Allows skipping some part of a loop when some specific condition is met and the control is transferred to the beginning of the loop

-  Pass
+`pass`
-  Used when you need some block of code syntactically, but you want to skip its execution.Nothing happens when this is executed.
+: Used when you need some block of code syntactically, but you want to skip its execution.
+Nothing happens when this is executed.

-  Q: What could be the dict key?
+#### Q: What could be the `dict` key?

-  First, a dictionary key must be of a type that is hashable ~ immutable.
-For example, you can use an integer, float, string, or boolean as a dictionary key.
-However, neither a list nor another dictionary can serve as a dictionary key, because lists and dictionaries are mutable (TypeError: unhashable type: 'list').
+First, a _dictionary key must be of a type that is hashable ~ immutable_.
+For example, you can use an `int`, `float`, `str`, or `bool` as a dictionary key.
+However, neither a `list` nor another `dict` can serve as a key, because lists and dictionaries are mutable (`TypeError: unhashable type: 'list'`).
 Values, on the other hand, can be any type and can be used more than once.

 Second, a given key can appear in a dictionary only once (must be unique).
 Duplicate keys are not allowed.
 A dictionary maps each key (using hash()) to a corresponding value (creates hashtable), so it doesn’t make sense to map a particular key more than once.
-If you specify a key a second time during the initial creation of a dictionary, then the second occurrence will override the first. more details
+If you specify a key a second time during the initial creation of a dictionary, then the second occurrence will override the first. [more details...](https://realpython.com/python-dicts/)

-  Q: What's the difference between globals(), locals(), and vars()?
+#### Q: What's the difference between `globals()`, `locals()`, and `vars()`?

-* globals() always returns the dictionary of the module namespace
+* `globals()` _always_ returns the dictionary of the module namespace
-* locals() always returns a dictionary of the current namespace (e.g. funcs)
+* `locals()` always returns a dictionary of the _current_ namespace (e.g. funcs)
-* vars([obj]) returns either a dictionary of the current namespace(symbol table) (if called with no argument) or the dictionary of the arguments of any module / class / instance of a class, etc. If the object does not have __dict__, it will raise a TypeError exception (e.g. print(vars(12)) ).
-We can also use it on a module, to find out all its containing methods, along with other relevant information and even docstrings! more details
+* `vars([obj])` returns _either_ a dictionary of the current namespace(symbol table) (if called with no argument) or the _dictionary of the arguments_ of any module / class / instance of a class, etc. If the object does not have \__dict\__, it will raise a `TypeError` exception (e.g. print(vars(12)) ).
+We can also use it on a module, to find out all its containing methods, along with other relevant information and even docstrings. [more details...](https://www.askpython.com/python/built-in-methods/python-vars-method)

-  Q:  What are local variables and global variables in Python?
+#### Q: What are local variables and global variables in Python?
-* Global Variables: Variables declared outside a function or in global space are called global variables.
+- **Global Variables**: Variables declared outside a function or in global space are called global variables.
 These variables can be accessed/be referenced by any function in the program.
-* Local Variables: Any variable assigned inside a function is known as a local variable.
-This variable is present in the local space (unless explicitly declared as global) and not in the global space.
+- **Local Variables**: Any variable assigned inside a block is known as a local variable.
+This variable is present in the local space _(unless explicitly declared as global)_ and not in the global space.

-  Q: How can you share global variables across modules?
+#### Q: How can you share global variables across modules?
 To share global variables across modules within a single program, create a special module.
 Import the config module in all modules of your application.
 The module will be available as a global variable across modules.

-  Q: What is slicing in Python?
+#### Q: What is slicing in Python?
   Select and change (only mutable types) a specific region of the sequence.
 A mechanism to select a range of items from sequence types like list, tuple, strings etc.: a = [1, 2, 3, 4, 5]